 We are recruiting people who would like to join our mowing crew.
-Our Chapter utilizes a unique system that allows the mowing crew a lot of flexibility.
-We own two power driven DR 17H walk behind mowers that are stored on trailers at Lapham Peak.
-New crew members will need to be trained in all safety procedures to use this equipment.
+With close to 25 miles of trail that need to be mowed during the spring, summer and fall months, we can really use help with mowing.
+We supply the equipment including a trailer, but a vehicle with a hitch is needed.
+New crew members need to be trained in all safety procedures to use the equipment.
 Mowing crew members must wear ear and eye protection, gloves, long pants and leather boots.
-You would need to be comfortable pulling a trailer with your own vehicle.
 Trail mowing is not for everyone, as you should be comfortable with power equipment and willing and able to put in some long days of walking, but it is one of the most rewarding volunteer jobs on the trail.
-Email Pat Witkowski or call 262-490-3515 to let her know if you want to be part of this amazing crew, or help out with any other trail maintenance.
+E-mail the trail coordinator, Pat Witkowski, or call 262-490-3515 to let her know if you want to be part of this amazing crew.

 Hike Coordinators and Leaders

 We can always use people who are willing to coordinate and lead hikes.
 We have seen a steady increase in the number of hiking participants recently, and we are looking for help with organizing hikes, educating people on plant life and geological formations along the Trail, and answering questions that may arise.
 Two of our most popular hikes, the First Day Hike, on January 1st of every year, and the National Trails Day Hike, which always takes place on the first Saturday in June, are in need of coordinators.
 If you enjoy exploring the Southern Kettle Moraine State Forest area and sharing your knowledge of the great outdoors, please consider becoming a volunteer hike leader.
 Training will be provided.